leahkemp/ont_human_workflow/README.md

 ---

 To get started analysing data with this "pipeline" on ESR's production network, see [./docs/analysis_docs/](./docs/analysis_docs/).
+Running this analysis on other compute infrastructures is not supported by the code/documentation in this repository, but is certainly possible and achievable with some bioinformatics knowledge.

 ---